 In 1849, Henry Brown shipped himself 250 miles to the free state of Pennsylvania.
 Though it took him 27 grueling hours, he lived the remainder of his life as a free man and a traveling performer.

 Henry “Box” Brown was a man that had everything torn from him.
-But in a fateful vision, he saw that the road to his salvation was through a small box.
+Born into slavery and separated from his family in a series of inhumane sales, Brown found himself utterly alone by his early 30s.
+But in a fateful vision, he saw his road to his salvation through a small box.

 “As he moved about in his dignity he seemed like a god to us, but notwithstanding his kindness although he knew very well what superstitious notions we formed him, he never made the least attempt to correct our erroneous impression, but rather seemed pleased with the reverential feelings which we entertained towards him.”

-Now into his early twenties, Henry Box Brown fell in love with a slave girl named Nancy.
+Though he was torn from his family, Brown managed to find love.
+Now in his early 20s, Henry Box Brown fell in love with a slave girl named Nancy.
 She was the slave of a man called Mr. Leigh, a bank clerk.
-He went to her master and asked for permission to marry her.
-He also asked that he and Nancy not be sold away from one another.
+Brown went to Clark and asked for permission to marry her and also asked that he and Nancy not be sold away from one another.